 Cryptojacking malware is designed to use a person’s computing power to help “mine” cryptocurrencies, such as Bitcoin.
 Mining requires a huge amount of computing power to generate new crypto coins, which is why hackers are attempting to install cryptojacking malware on computers and mobile devices to help with the mining process — slowing down the user’s device considerably.

 Although cryptojacking attacks dropped significantly in previous years — mainly due to the sharp fall in the value of cryptocurrencies, this trend remains a threat.
-As cryptocurrency prices continue to rise through 2020, cryptojacking malware attacks will continue to be lucrative for cybercriminals.
+Cryptocurrency prices continue to rise through 2021, with Bitcoin booming over $40,000 as recently as January.
+Given the value of cryptocurrency, cryptojacking malware attacks will continue to be lucrative for cybercriminals.

 10. Artificial Intelligence (AI) Attacks